Blond Bombshell Abby Dowse Spills Out Of Micro Bikini So Small It Should Be Illegal

 One admirer wrote that he would like to know what was making Abby smile.
 She did not immediately reply, so it remained a mystery.

 As fans of the model know, Abby is no stranger to tiny bikinis.
 She seems to be a fan of two-piece numbers that highlight her incredible figure.
-She also likes to tease her fans with snaps in which she models sexy lingerie.
+As previously reported in The Inquisitr, she also likes to tease her fans with snaps in which she models sexy lingerie.

 Whatever she is wearing, Abby’s followers can always count on her to rock the look.
 Even when she covers up a little bit, she still manages to look amazing.